Embers of Care.

 Kwame

-This painting tells the story of Kwame, an occupational therapist from Ghana, whose journey to the UK has been filled with challenges and cultural surprises, fueling his commitment to inclusion and support for others.
+This painting tells the story of Kwame, an occupational therapist from Ghana, whose journey to the UK has been full of challenges and growth.

-Beyond his clinical work, Kwame became involved in his trust’s Equality, Diversity, and Inclusion team.
-He was involved in the ethnicity forum, a voluntary role aimed at creating safe spaces for marginalised voices.
+Beyond his clinical role, Kwame joined his trust’s Equality, Diversity, and Inclusion team, helping create safe spaces for people to share experiences.
 “I believe people go through things silently.
 They just need someone to listen to them.”

-In the painting, Kwame is portrayed assisting a patient, with a soft expression of humour, humility, and resolve.
+In the painting, he is shown assisting a patient, his expression reflecting humour, humility, and quiet determination.

 -